We may get commissions for purchases made through links in this post.

-Continuing with our series of guides to California’s awesome state parks, today we’ll be taking an in-depth look at Cuyamaca Rancho State Park!
+Continuing with our series of guides to California’s awesome state parks, today we’ll be taking an in-depth look at Red Rock State Park in California!

 Why this series?
 We’ve visited California many times and have pretty much covered all of the major attractions, including the stunning national parks, such as Yosemite, and Redwood National Park.
 We plan on returning to California in a year, this time slow traveling in an RV for several months, looking for those hidden gems off the beaten path.
 With that in mind, researching state parks just makes a lot of sense!
 And we’re sharing the results of that research in this series of posts.